Merge tags

 {{current month}}

 This merge tag will return the month at the time when the automation runs.
-The format is the fill name of the month, like January, or August.
+The format is the full name of the month, like January, or August.

 {{current weekday}}

 This merge tag will return the weekday (day of the week) at the time when the automation runs.
-The format is the fill name of the weekday, like Monday, or Sunday.
+The format is the full name of the weekday, like Monday, or Sunday.

 Last updated